gradinsky-cloudbees/example-action/README.md

 Custom actions in platform rely on building an executable that takes CLI arguments, packaging it with a Dockerfile, and using that in the action.yaml

-This example uses GO with Cobra for CLI input, Dockerfile for when being built by the platform, and Makefile for testing/publishing new versions.
+This example uses GO with Cobra for CLI input, Dockerfile to build it, and Makefile for testing/publishing new versions.
 The action.yaml defines what the custom action does when utilized in a workflow.
 Additionally, you will need a public ECR to store the images.
 Creating custom actions with code can be done with your preferred language.

+This example shows you how to use the Docker image within a custom action and how to write output for a future job/step to use.

 ### Needed items